johannesCmayer/remote-bug/README.md

 # remote-bug
-A program to control a computer remotely via CLI with basic functionality.
+A program to control a computer remotely via CLI with basic functionality, that I developed as a learning project.

+This is not production ready.
+If you need something like this use SSH.

 ```
 Usage: